-In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines.
+In order to control the liquidity risk associated with its investments, the Fund conducts its investing activities in accordance with agreed guidelines and leverage ratios to ensure a minimal concentration of risk.

-The Fund may be exposed to monthly cash redemptions of its units.
+The Fund is exposed to weekly cash redemptions of its units.
 Its policy is therefore to hold investments that are traded in an active market and can be readily disposed.

-The Fund's listed securities are considered readily realisable, as they are listed on global Stock Exchanges.
+The Fund's listed securities are considered readily realisable, as they are listed on the Australian & New Zealand Stock Exchanges.